 Prince Darien of Earth was soon born.
 He exited Gaia's womb on a moonless night, in the midst of an earthquake, one that Gaia knew was not merely the tremors of the planet but caused by something...alien.
-When was born, she felt as though part of herself had died and because of this, Gaia chose to never conceive again.
-The King agreed.
+When her son was born, she felt as though part of herself had died and because of this, Gaia chose to never conceive again.
+The King of the Earthh agreed.
 This son would either be the hope of the world or the end of his line.
 Since Darien had taken after his father, both any questions about paternity and fitness of blood soon faded.

 Queen Gaia lived the life of a royal wife.
 She had been born a commoner, but her blood had been tempered into blue steel.

 And then the attack of the Negaverse on her planet ended her life.
 She had felt the attack before it happened, as she suffered the same ill feelings that stirred her the night her son was born.
 Yet her premonition could not save her.
 Like countless others she was never reborn in the cycle of life and death, but her spirit lived on with the earth she inherited.